dvanderweele/ART/README.md

 Even though this is a simple example, there are some general downsides to this approach.
 There is duplicate content in the form of a long shared prefix amongst all the options.
 Assuming no or minimal optimizations by your chosen regex engine, this will likely cause the expenditure of additional resources in your program, such as time.
 In backtracking engines, this could cause wasteful backtracking.
 In automata-oriented engines, this could cause a non-determinism scenario which results in the NFA simulation situation where a copy of the NFA is simulated for each different option.

-While I think you'll be hard pressed to find a modern engine that struggles with the specific example under consideration, the habit is still problematic.
+While I think you'll be hard pressed to find a modern engine that struggles pathologically with the specific example under consideration, the habit is still problematic.
 Some regexes will be scheduled to run millions of times or more, or over massive datasets.
 Some regexes will be used in programming environments with inflexible character count restrictions.
 And finally, with some engines such a habit may eventually result in a run-in with a pathological case that takes the engine years or more of computation to solve.

 A better practice is to reduce the non-determinism, starting by affording the expression degrees of prefix compression.